You may already know that YouTube is the second most popular… search engine.

 Special Offer: Save $100 on the cost of this product when you agree to join Audible.com’s AudibleListener® Gold program for 12 months starting at $14.95 per month.

 The base price is currently $20 cheaper than the Flip UltraHD Camcorder – plus the Creative Labs Vado unit has a larger 2″ display screen and a much better wide angle lens.
-Chris Pirillo rates Creative Vado at the top in this great set of three comparable videos:
+Chris Pirillo rates Creative Vado at the top.

 The Kodak Zi6 HD Pocket Video Camera would be another good choice based on price at $99, but it comes with such little memory and has poor low light capabilities.